 The specifics of the design apparently fell to Timothy Morris, who has done extensive work for Jay-Z in the past.
 His portfolio at timothypmorris.com lists a number of HOVA designs, for his "Heart of the City" tour and a number of Rocawear promotions, including a RocaWear pavilion at a trade show, even one for Armand de Brignac champagne, Jay-Z preferred vintage.

-As for the Nets, Morris first under the outline of a shield wrote that "I designed the new official Brooklyn Nets" identity.
-Then, later Monday, he changed the text to "I recently developed the designs for the new Brooklyn Nets' identity."
+As for the Nets, Morris initially noted on his resume’ that "I designed the new official Brooklyn Nets" identity.
+Then, Monday, he changed the text to "I recently developed the designs for the new Brooklyn Nets' identity."
 He also displays some preliminary designs including the one the red, while and blue BKLYN logo the Nets trademarked and then abandoned.
 More significantly, he includes the "Blueprint for Greatness" sign opposite Madison Square Garden in his portfolio.

 Here's what Jay-Z says about the final product in the Nets' press release.
 He wasn't in attendance today.